Inspiring Sustainable Tourism Conference

 Jenny Hanna The Green Holiday Cottages.
 Blonde haired woman bending down and looking into the distance

-Owner of The Green Holiday Cottages
+Jenny Hanna, Owner, The Green Holiday Cottages

 Jenny Hanna owns and runs The Green Holiday Cottages with her husband Mark.
 Sitting on a 10-acre site in Kilkeel, what was once a derelict 18th century corn and flax mill in 2012 is now a vibrant retreat with six cottages, outdoor kitchens, reception spaces, a river walk and a woodland spa.
 Together Jenny and Mark have shaped the vision and guest experiences, including their unique Mourne Stone Wall Building Experience, which they developed to celebrate local heritage and culture through traditional dry stone walling with original Mourne granite.
 And Mark’s craftsmanship has been central to the restoration of the buildings.
 Although not initially conceived as a sustainability project, The Green Holiday Cottages has increasingly embraced sustainable practices and balanced economic resilience with environmental stewardship.
 Jenny’s journey highlights the importance of evolving thoughtfully, ensuring that growth protects both people and place.
 Prior to launching this tourism business, Jenny’s career has spanned nursing, public health and community development where she gained deep insight into the value of networks, partnerships and building resilient communities.